Kirkcaldy Corporation Tramways

 Kirkcaldy Corporation Tramways motorman and conductor

-An excellent studio portrait of Kirkcaldy Corporation Tramways motorman J Gillies (Employee No 5) and his conductor, A Balfour (Employee No 2).
-Photo undated, but given the fact that this is a studio portrait, the employee numbers are low, and the uniforms look to be pristine, it seems highly likely that it was taken around the time of opening (1903).
+An excellent studio portrait of Kirkcaldy Corporation Tramways motorman J. Gillies (Employee No 5) and his conductor, A. Balfour (Employee No 2).
+Photo undated, but given that this is a studio portrait, the employee numbers are low, and the uniforms look to be pristine, it seems highly likely that it was taken around the time of opening (1903).
 Note the braiding above Conductor Balfour's cuff, an elaborate adornment normally reserved for inspectors on other systems.

 Kirkcaldy Corporation Tramways conductor A Balfour

-A blow-up of the above photo showing details of the conductor's uniform, including the plain, scalloped rim buttons (see link).
+An enlargement of the above photograph showing details of the conductor's uniform, including the plain, scalloped-rim buttons (see link).

 Kirkcaldy Corporation Tramways cap badges